QuantEcon/2021-workshop-rsit/_sources/week1/session1/python-for-economics.md

 1. `Productive` - easy to read, write, debug, explore
 2. `Fast` computations
+3. `Flexible` across domains

 In most `scientific computing` applications we also don't want to have to worry much about interfacing or managing the `hardware` on a day to day basis -- however we would like the ability to maximise usage of that hardware when required so we don't have to change languages.

 ## Productivity vs. Execution Speed

 `Productivity` and `Execution` typically come with a `trade-off`:

 :::{margin}
-`python` as a `core` languages is pretty slow in execution and high in memory use but is highly productive.
+`python` as a `core` language is pretty slow in execution and high in memory use but is highly productive.

 ```{admonition} Data for Graph: